bmocanu/code-tryouts/java-puzzles/docs/IQ_P7.md

 Rules:
 * Only the Person class should be edited, your hack should only live there.
 Editing the other classes will not count as a valid solution.
-* The solution is valid only if the message was printed by the ATM class in checkIfHacked method
+* The solution is valid only if the message was printed by the SecureATM class in checkIfHacked method